shaughnlgh/m2-dev/docs/phpstorm-config.md

 ![Quality Tools 3](images/quality-tools-3.png)

 This should then auto resolve and populate everything for you.
-All you will need to do is click the `Validate` button to confirm that it is working correctly, the click `Apply` and `OK`.
+All you will need to do is click the `Validate` button to confirm that it is working correctly, then click `Apply` and `OK`.

 ![Quality Tools 4](images/quality-tools-4.png)